-Autodesign - In table E6 the figures for 2019/20 and 2020/21 are based on the number of uses of Autodesign multiplied by the cost of the assessment and design fee which would otherwise have been applied through the standard connections process.
-These costs have been split across the Yorkshire and North East licence regions in a 42/58 basis, in line with the best information available at this time.
+Autodesign - In table E6 the figures for are based on the number of uses of Autodesign multiplied by the cost of the assessment and design fee which would otherwise have been applied through the standard connections process.
+Note that only a proportion of the additions reported resulted in an avoided cost but for completeness, all uses of Autodesign are recorded as additions.